 Phase 2 of the project, when started, will be to digitally scan each and every photo negative in the collection and then place those images on this website.

-This project and especially phase 2, will be one of those tedious and time consuming projects that may take a year or two to complete.
-We have not yet purchased or setup the computer equipment that will be required to complete this project but once a project leader is assigned and other volunteers are brought on board, a designated work area at the Center will be allocated and the equipment will be purchased and setup.
+This project and especially phase 2, will be one of those tedious and time consuming projects that may take a year or several to complete.
+We have not yet purchased or setup the computer equipment that will be required to complete this project but once a project leader is assigned and other volunteers are brought on board, a designated work area at the Center will be allocated and the equipment will be purchased for the project.
 Project volunteers will be able to work on this project at their convenience.
 The project leader will be responsible for managing the project and will provide occasional status reports to the staff and director.